-Further, the Jan Aushadhi scheme, introduced in 2008, has not really taken off as there are at present only 164 Jan Aushadhi stores that have been opened, out of which only 87 are functional (according to the official website of Jan Aushadhi).
-The allocations for the scheme have increased only by a small margin in 2016-17 (BE) over 2015-16 (RE).
+The Jan Aushadhi scheme, introduced in 2008, has not really taken off; there are at present 164 Jan Aushadhi stores that have been opened, out of which only 87 are functional (as per the Jan Aushadhi website).
+Allocations for the scheme have increased only by a small margin in 2016-17 (BE) over 2015-16 (RE).
 The announcement of 3000 Jan Aushadhi stores is a welcome step but some of the main problems plaguing the scheme, viz. doctors not prescribing generic medicines to the patients and the non-availability of medicines under generic names, still need to be addressed.

-The allocations under Pradhan Mantri Swasthya Suraksha Yojana have increased but the Comptroller and Auditor General of India's (CAG) report has mentioned that in 2014-15 there were nearly 70 percent savings (or unutilised funds) under the head "Establishment of AIIMS type Super-Specialty Hospitals-cum-Teaching Institutions and upgrading of State Government Hospitals".
+The allocations under Pradhan Mantri Swasthya Suraksha Yojana have increased but the Comptroller and Auditor General of India's (CAG) report notes that in 2014-15 there were nearly 70 percent savings (or unutilised funds) under the head 'Establishment of AIIMS type Super-Specialty Hospitals-cum-Teaching Institutions and upgrading of State Government Hospitals'.